Tips for starting a second-hand shop

 - Starting

-The number of second-hand shops is growing.
+The number of second-hand shops is growing, both online and offline.
 Vintage clothes and retro furniture are particularly popular.
-Do you see opportunities in this market and would you like to start a second-hand store?
+How do you start a second-hand store?
+And do you need permits?
 Find out what you need to know to start your business in used goods.

 If you want to start a second-hand store, these topics are important:Â